achaur11/ASLHandDetection/README.md

 # ASLHandDetection
-## Multiple Classifiers that detect the hand orientation and predict the sign shown.
+## Multiple Classifiers that detect the hand orientation and predict the sign shown, in Americal Sign Language.

 The repository consists of 4 different classifiers-
 * Convolutional Neural Networks (CNN)